winglang/wing/docs/06-contributors/999-rfcs/2022-04-30-preflight-instance-id.md

 In the current implementation of Wing, when instantiating a new preflight class, the compiler provides a default ID for the instance.
 In cases where the default ID cannot be made unique, a compiler error occurs.

+In the last wingathon, more than 70% of preflight instances in the Wing research repository are created with a custom ID.

 ## Observed Patterns

-More than 70% of preflight instances in the Wing research repository are created with a custom ID.
 When examining the code, the following patterns can be observed:

 1. Improved readability of preflight instances, e.g.: